xondamiroralboyev013-web/NexusAI/GET-APK.md

 **Ready?** Pick your option above and get started! 🚀

 **Automated build:** Triggered GitHub Actions workflow to build APK on 2025-12-24 00:00 UTC.

+**CI note:** To embed a Groq API key into CI-built APKs (not recommended for public repos), add a repository secret named `GROQ_API_KEY` (Settings → Secrets), and the workflow will inject it during the build step.
+Prefer users set the key in the app Settings (securely stored in localStorage).